-I recently attended a ceremony commemorating the Great Falls Massacre of 1676 at Peskeompskut, or what is now called Turners Falls, Massachusetts, named after the military captain responsible for the slaughter of hundreds of native women, men and children at that spot.
+I recently attended a ceremony remembering the Great Falls Massacre of 1676 at Peskeompskut, or what is now called Turners Falls, Massachusetts, named after the military captain responsible for the slaughter of hundreds of native women, men and children at that spot.
 Doug Harris (Narragansett) said, “I’m forced to go back to the distinctions between a people whose existence is based on commodifying things, versus a people whose life is based on spiritual relations.
 For the Pocumtuck, the Wampanoag, the Narragansett, for the people of the Northeast, the earth is our mother.
 And you don’t buy and sell and trade the pieces of your mother’s body” (from The Beacon Tree Podcast, “The Great Falls Massacre, Part One).

 Where I’m Headed

 In all likelihood, at some point in the next few years, we will buy a piece of land.
 Goooo American Dream.
 We will steward it as consciously and humbly as we can.
 Our longterm goal is to then pass the land on to a next generation without purchase.
 Whether by donating to a land trust or some other alternative land tenure arrangement, we aim to remove the land from the speculative market and gift it to the next generation.
 My partner’s impetus has much to do with land access for beginning farmers (a class struggle of a particular kind), and my primary motivation is to not feel nauseous for my whole life because I’m perpetuating a system that feels morally wrong and foreign to my soul.
 Financially feasible?
 Economically responsible?
 Who knows.
 Where will the money come from to make this work?
 Who knows.
 But, as John Paul Lederach writes, “The wellspring lies in our moral imagination, which I will define as the capacity to imagine something rooted in the challenges of the real world yet capable of giving birth to that which does not yet exist.”